 Atlas Obscura (The Dictaean Cave)

-An extension of Atlas Obscura (The Idaean Cave) (2019), this series perpetuates the narrative of praeternatural realms which act as visual allegories pertaining to a person’s theory of reality and the determination of what they believe to be possible and plausible.
+An extension of Atlas Obscura (The Idaean Cave) (2019), this series perpetuates the narrative of praeternatural realms which act as visual allegories pertaining to a person’s theory of reality and the determination of what they believe to be conceivable.
 The ancients believed in a universe of spirits and deities, of personified nature and the cosmos, and of exotic creatures.
 Their stories, populated with such realities, seemed credible to them and influenced their perceptions or observations of the everyday world around them.
 Where there is mystery and the unknown, humans have created countless stories and scenarios to make sense of what lies beyond the known; humans have projected meanings onto the unknown.
 Myth, through awe and wonder, allows our mind to embrace the realms of the possible, the undiscovered and the transcendent.